 Giving birth – the sign of times

 How and where we give birth is often dependent on a country’s health system and parent’s access to it.
 In numerous developed countries for example, the system tends to view birth as a medical event, heavily relying on technology (Source: Huffington Post, 2017).
 At the same time, many women opt for a Caesarean Section and a hospital stay, rather than a natural birth.
-In many countries though, a natural life course approach is embraced and aims to support both mother and baby.
+A natural birth is preferred in most countries.
+It therefore aims to support both mother and baby.
 Clinical guidelines promote the use of midwifes, home delivery and subsequent breastfeeding (Source: the WHO, 2015).

-In Japan and in the Netherlands for example, childbirth is viewed to be a natural and beautiful part of life.
+Starting a family is a vital part of the journey of adulthood throughout countries such as Japan and the Netherlands.
 The Dutch have the highest number of home births in the Western world according to the Huffington Post.
 Brazil on the other hand, has one of the world’s highest rates of elective C-Sections after Dominican Republic.
-Sidestepping the unpredictability of a natural birth, elective Caesareans have also become a status symbol among Brazil’s elite (Source: Washington Post 2019)
+Sidestepping the unpredictability of a natural birth, elective Caesareans have also become a status symbol among Brazil’s elite.

-To this day, many parents from diverse cultural and religious backgrounds still follow an ancient postpartum tradition and keep the placenta to commemorate the baby’s birth.
-The organ, which provided essential nutrients and oxygen to the foetus, leaves the body during birth and by burying or even eating the placenta, parents honour its vital role and their baby’s connection to the earth.
-In Jamaica for example, both placenta and umbilical cord are buried at home and later a tree is planted in that spot, for which the child will take over responsibility.
-Hindus consider the placenta to be alive and a twin to the born child (Source: First Cry Parenting, 2019).
+To this day, many parents from diverse cultural and religious backgrounds still follow an ancient postpartum tradition.
+In fact, they keep the placenta to commemorate the baby’s birth.
+The organ, which provided essential nutrients and oxygen to the foetus.
+It leaves the body during birth and by burying or even eating the placenta.
+Parents honour its vital role and their baby’s connection to the earth.
+In Jamaica; the placenta and umbilical cord are buried at home, and a tree is then planted is the location of burial.
+Eventually the child will take care of it.
+Hindus consider the placenta to be alive and a twin to the newborn child (Source: First Cry Parenting, 2019).

 Shouting it from the rooftop!
 Announcing a baby’s arrival

-In the not too distant past, we scrambled to get a birth notice in the newspaper and hastened to send out cards to family and friends to announce the arrival of a new family member.
+In the not too distant past, we scrambled to get a birth notice in the newspaper.
+Hastened to send out cards to family and friends to announce the arrival of a new family member.
 Nowadays, social media has largely taken over these tasks and sharing the good news is but a mouse click away.
-Family and friends can be updated and be part of the momentous occasion just about in real time, complete with photos and videos.
+Updating family and friends is easy and they can be part of the momentous occasion.
+In about in real time, complete with photos and videos.

-Looking at history, the arrival of a baby has always been announced with great fanfare and the news shared widely.
+There are many ways throughout history of announcing the arrival of a new baby.
 Take the Russian Tsars for example: the – ill-fated – Romanovs announced the birth of an heir with a 301 gun salute!
-In Medieval times, church bells were customarily rung and in Ancient Greece, proud parents would hang a strip of woollen cloth at their front door for a baby girl, or an olive branch for a baby boy.
+During medieval times, church bells would ring upon the arrival of a newborn.
+In Ancient Greece, proud parents would hang a strip of woollen cloth at their front door for a baby girl, or an olive branch for a baby boy.

-Especially when it comes to welcoming a baby, many traditions have stood the test of time.
-In Switzerland for example, parents still erect a Geburtstafel, a large wooden sign, at the front of the house or flat, announcing the birth of their child with name and date.
+Especially when it comes to welcoming a newborn baby, many traditions have stood the test of time.
+In Switzerland for example, parents still erect a Geburtstafel.
+Which is a large wooden sign, at the front of the house or flat, announcing the birth of their child with name and date.
 It often depicts a stork delivering the bundle of joy.